initgrep-com/initgrep.blog/_postCollection/groovy/Groovy strings interpolation explained.markdown

 ---
-layout: seriesPost
+layout: post
 bannercolor: "blue-grey"
-title:  "Secondary parties and their owners willing to sacrifice"
+title:  "Groovy Strings interpolation explained"
 date:   2016-10-31
 meta: "And unlike on a typical blog, where you’re an unknown URL floating in cyberspace,"
 excerpt: "And unlike on a typical blog, where you’re an unknown URL floating in cyberspace,"
-category: code
+category: asdasd
-series: First Demo Series
 comments: true
 author: "irshad ahmad sheikh"
 twitter: imshykh
 facebook: irshsheikh
-image: code.png
+image: background2.jpg
 ---

  If you want to be part of the club, you gotta be insecure and unstable in some way.
 I’m not a fan.”